 Other types of fusion tacos also exist.
 Tacos filled with American-style brisket or pulled pork topped with coleslaw can be found in some barbecue restaurants in the southern U.S. This is kind of a fusion of Mexican and American cuisine.

 About a decade ago, spaghetti tacos became popular.
 These are tacos filled with spaghetti and meat sauce.
-You can find a recipe here.
 You could make your own fusion tacos by making foods from your culture and putting them in a tortilla.

 These are the type of tacos you get at Taco Bell.
 They are also the type of tacos you might make at home on Taco Tuesday.

 American-style tacos are kind of a fusion between a hamburger and a taco.
 The filling is made from ground beef, like a hamburger.
 The ground beef is seasoned with taco seasoning.
 Taco seasoning is a mix of salt, paprika, oregano, chili powder, onion powder, and other herbs and spices.